 You may already know that children under 14 get in for free.
-But now, children between ages 14-17, who are residents of the City of Chicago, get in free, too.
+But now, teens under the age of 18 who are residents of the City of Chicago get in free, too.
 If you’re a Chicago or Illinois resident, be sure to take advantage of Free Winter Weekdays.
 You’ll receive free admission on weekdays (Mondays, Thursdays, Fridays) from November 29 to December 17 and January 3 – March 17, 2022.
-These complimentary tickets are issued at the museum admission counter.
+These complimentary tickets must be reserved in advance.

 The Field Museum is Chicago’s museum of natural history and is one of the largest in the world.
 One of the most famous exhibits is SUE the T.Rex, the largest, best-preserved, and most complete Tyrannosaurus rex ever found.

 With Free Admission Days, basic admission is free for Illinois residents with valid proof of residency.
 Keep an eye on their free admission days page for the announcement of any upcoming free days.

 The Shedd is the largest indoor aquarium in the world!
 With more than 8,000 aquatic animals, it’s a must-see museum in Chicago.
-Residents of the City of Chicago receive a $3 discount on admission every day, and Illinois residents get free admission on the following dates this winter.
+Residents of the City of Chicago receive a $3 discount on admission every day, and Illinois residents get free admission on the select dates this winter.
 Keep an eye on their page to reserve

 The Adler opened to the public in 1930 and is the western hemisphere’s first planetarium.
-Here are four ways to explore the Adler this winter.
+Here are four ways to explore Adler this winter.
 Admission is free to Illinois residents on certain dates throughout the year, so keep an eye on their page for those dates to become available.

 Chicago’s Museum of Science and Industry brings science to life for kids and adults of all ages.
 It features a bunch of can’t-miss exhibits including a U-505 submarine.
 Admission is free to Illinois residents on certain dates, so keep an eye on their page for the announcement of free days.

 The Kohl Children’s Museum is located in Glenview, IL, just north of Chicago.
 With 17 interactive exhibits, it’s a great way to get kids out of the house this winter.
 And don’t miss the SpotHero exhibit when you’re there!